 - Light level is equal to or less than a random integer from 0 to 7.

-- If the bright moon fraction is greater than a random integer from 0 to 1.
+- If the bright moon fraction exceeds a random integer from 0 to 1.

 How to Prevent Slimes from Spawning

 While having multiple Slimes around you is not that big of a problem, it can still get bothersome with time.
 You won’t want a Slime ruining your state of art farming mechanisms and vice versa.

 With that said, you can try a few remedies to alleviate the spawning issue.
 Some of these are mentioned below: